Table of Contents

 Concealment of allocation

-It is highly probable that if the investigator knew the groups to which the patients are allocated, he would be favouring the outcome of interest.
+It is highly probable that if the investigator knew the groups to which the patients are allocated, he would be favoring the outcome of interest.
 This is avoided by means of “allocation concealment” during all times when the study is conducted.
 This could be done by means of a central monitoring committee, using sealed and opaque envelopes, central randomization processes etc.

 Intention to treat and per protocol analysis

-The essential aim of randomisation is to eliminate the basement confounding factors which are known or unknown in both groups, but it is very possible that some of the participants of the study in both groups might not complete the entire study and could have deviated from protocol.
+The essential aim of randomization is to eliminate the basement confounding factors which are known or unknown in both groups, but it is very possible that some of the participants of the study in both groups might not complete the entire study and could have deviated from the protocol.

 There are two options for this scenario: these participants could be eliminated from the analysis and the remaining participants may be used to evaluate the result.
-This is known as per protocol analysis but the major disadvantage with this method is that we are essentially eliminating the benefit of randomisation, which would have taken care of the baseline confounding variables.
+This is known as per protocol analysis but the major disadvantage with this method is that we are essentially eliminating the benefit of randomization, which would have taken care of the baseline confounding variables.
 Secondly, even in real life, it is very possible that the patient might not complete the entire treatment.
 Therefore, elimination may not be a complete solution.

-An alternative method is the intention to treat analysis, where after randomisation, all the participants in the treatment and control group, whether they completed the study or not, are taken for analysis and their results are evaluated.
-This represents a more realistic real life scenario.
+An alternative method is the intention to treat analysis, where after randomization, all the participants in the treatment and control group, whether they completed the study or not, are taken for analysis and their results are evaluated.
+This represents a more realistic real-life scenario.
 However, it also has its own disadvantage in that even the persons, who have not completely taken the drug are included in the analysis leading to misleading results in some scenarios.